michelelacorte/ElasticProgressBar/README.md

 Of course, you can also choose what you want to donate, all donations are awesome!!
 Follow this link [Donate](https://www.paypal.me/MicheleLacorte)!!

+If you want to contribute you may download [Donation App](https://play.google.com/store/apps/details?id=it.michelelacorte.githubdonation) from Google Play

 ##USAGE

 Elastic Progress Bar is pushed to JCenter, so you just need to add the following dependency to your `build.gradle`.